wilsonmar/wilsonmar.github.io/_posts/2019-07-13-microtrader.md

    Documentation is in the script.
 But here are highlights:

-   * Create a folder "docker-production-aws" under your "projects" or folder.
+   * Create a folder "microtrader" under your "projects" or folder.
 For idempotency, and to ensure that changes in GitHub are reflected: if the folder is already there, delete it.
    That's also why we don't clone the folders into our own account.

    * Checkout the "final" branch because that is what the files should look like after course exercises are completed successfully.
 In the above repositories, the "master" branch is the starting point for exercises.